ZoiPer/SDK_AndroidJavaExample/README.md

 }
 ```

-You would only need to pass your credentials instead of taking them from the GUI.
-Keep in mind that the activation is put in a different thread for optimization.
+Do not take your credentials from the GUI, but pass them.
+Please mind that the activation is put in a different thread for reasons of optimization.

 ### Account registration

-You will need to have a SIP account in order to register to the server and make calls.
-To configure it, enter its details – username, password and hostname at least, and then hit the **„Register“** button.
+You need a SIP account to register to the server and make calls.
+Configure it in 2 steps:
+1. Enter the details (username, password and hostname at least)
+1. Click on the „Register“ button

 The status screen will show the registration status.
-When the registration is successful you should be able to make calls.
-If not, then the status screen will show the error code for the reason.
+When the registration is successful, you should be able to make calls.
+If not, then the status screen will show an error code.

 ### Changing the project configuration
 To change the SIP configuration, you will need to adjust the calls in:
 ```